No matter what happens with body image and the media, cultural perception of beauty goes in trends. Find self-esteem in any body shape era.

 In my high school, the most-admired girl, Gigi, had long red hair.
 My curly brown hair didn’t satisfy me at all.
 I wanted Gigi’s and given a chance might have yanked it off her head.

-Most of us are afflicted by envy of designated desirable people and yearn for their traits.
+Most of us are afflicted by envy of designated desirable people and yearn for their traits, especially when body image and the media intersect.
 We women want straight hair if ours is curly, or curly if ours is straight.
 We want longer (or less spindly) legs, bigger (or smaller) breasts, a smaller (or more rounded) butt.
 A man might want a stronger chin, a flatter belly, some extra inches in height, or penis length and girth.
+Media often guides our perceptions of body image.

 I doubt I’d have longed for red hair in a high school without Gigi.
 We admire what we see others admire.
 If you’re dissatisfied with your looks, it may help to know that cultural ideas about beauty are a form of fashion, and like fashions in clothes, they change.
 In another era, Michele Obama’s toned muscular arms would have gotten much less attention.

-Let’s take a tour of the American female ideal of the last 125 years.
+Let’s take a tour of the American female ideal body image and the media of the last 125 years.
 Unusually tall women with haughty expressions became fashionable in the 1890s.
 But the “Gibson Girls” of the time, named for an illustrator, had dramatic curves.
 They were statuesque Marilyn Monroes, with luxuriant curls piled on their heads.

 In the 1920s, the bridal updo disappeared and flat chested, narrow hipped girls were getting dates.
 Height was no longer required; the first Miss America, Margaret Gorman, was 5 ft 1 inches tall.